 If you have bipolar disorder and also suffer from substance use disorders, there are many others in the same position.
 The complex biological and personality factors associated with bipolar disorder result in high rates of dual disorders.
 At Alina Lodge, our bipolar disorder therapy program in New Jersey includes a tailored treatment plan for each of our students.
+Call 833.685.1700 today to speak to our team about the therapy programs we offer at Alina Lodge.

 Bipolar Disorder Therapy and Substance Abuse